patricklafrance/wmfnext-shell/README.md

 });
 ```

-👉 Lastly, update the host application root layout to add links to those newly registered routes from the static module.
+👉 Update the host application root layout to add links to those newly registered routes from the static module.

 ```tsx
 // host - RootLayout.tsx